taidalog/taidalab/README.md

 ## Usage

 1. Visit [taidalab](http://taidalog.html.xdomain.jp/)
+1. Press the button to the quiz you want to solve.
 1. A decimal number will be shown.
 1. Enter the binary number of that number and press the button, or just press [Enter] or [return] key.
 1. The result will be shown.
 When your answer is correct, a next decimal number will be shown.
 When wrong, you can try again.